 According to a 1998 article in The Herald-Mail, the incident on July 17, 1991 resulted in the instant death of a passenger in the defendant’s vehicle.
 He was charged with homicide by motor vehicle while intoxicated after his vehicle crashed into a Washington County Sheriff deputy’s cruiser.
 The event resulted in him serving 2 ½ years in prison.

 According to court records, Assistant Public Defender Hutt informed the court that the perpetrator had been in contact with the Public Defender’s Office prior to his court appearance scheduled for November 17th.
 The defendant had informed an employee at the Public Defender’s Office that he would be attending a relative’s funeral in Florida on that day.
 The perpetrator was able to produce an online obituary of the relative to validate his claims.

 Washington County District Court Judge Terry A. Myers asked Hutt if the defendant had turned himself in upon returning home from the relative’s funeral, to which he replied that he did not.

-If you have a history of DUI charges, or have been charged with another automobile related crime, you should contact an experienced attorney immediately to discuss your case in a free consultation.
+If you have a history of DUI charges, or have been charged with another automobile related crime, you should contact an experienced attorney immediately to discuss your case in a free case evaluation.
 Consulting with Alpert Schreyer on your case will put years of Maryland criminal defense experience on your side.
 To get started, give us a call or send us a message using the contact form on this site.